albertzak/open/readme.md

 (deffn bar []) ; greyed out because it is not present in all connected(monitored) nodes' namespaces
 ```

-`drop-in atom`: record state changes of nodes, stream back to editor, experiment with prod data
+  - `drop-in atom`: record state changes of nodes, stream back to editor, experiment with prod data

--
+  - `Polajure`:

-Polajure: A POLA capability subset of clojure: SES/Agoric/Jessie, remove effectful fns from stdlib
+    - A POLA capability subset of clojure
+    - like SES/Agoric/Jessie, remove effectful fns from stdlib
+    - hell i'd use that immediately
+      - hmm maybe SCI already does that

 ---

 what's the difference between edit/developer mode and user mode?